lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 ### Sentinel bits

-In reality, there's not a fixed amount of validators, if someone deposits 32ETH in the deposit contract, a new validator will join the set. `bitlists` are used to represent boolean arrays of variable size like this one.
+In reality, there isn't a fixed amount of validators.
+If someone deposits 32ETH in the deposit contract, a new validator will join the set. `bitlists` are used to represent boolean arrays of variable size like this one.
 Conceptually, they use the little-endian bit order too, but they use a strategy called `sentinel bit` to mark where it ends.
 Let's imagine, again, that we're representing the same set of 9 validators as before.
 We start with the following 9 bits:

 ```
 110000001